 - User Engagement Report: Details per User to help you determine your most valuable users

 - Session/List Items Report: Details per session and custom list item to identify your users’ interests

 You can read more about the data that can be gathered via engagement reports and how to generate them on our Engagement Report article.

-Adding user interests to your guide is a great way to increase user engagement in your guide, as users will receive suggested connections based on the interests you set up, and the interests they select upon logging in.
+Adding user interests to your guide is a great way to increase user engagement in your guide, as users will receive suggested connections on mobile based on the interests you set up, and the interests they select upon logging in.